 To end the session, pray for the group and encourage them to continue to reflect on these important issues and support one another.
-Let the group know that this is the end of the community dialogue discussions and that next week will be a celebration with couples from a nearby mosque, reflecting and sharing on what they have learned so far.
+Let the group know that this is the end of the community dialogue discussions and that next week will be a celebration to reflect and share what they have learned so far.